 Help those in need and lower your tax bill by donating to charity before the end of the year.
 Typically, you can only deduct charitable donations if you itemize your tax deductions.
 If your itemized deductions are more than the amount of the standard deduction, you can claim them.
 According to Levon Galstyan, a certified public accountant at Oak View Law Group, the IRS allows you to lower your tax liability by a fixed amount, known as a standard deduction.
 For the 2022 tax year (returns due in 2023), the standard deduction amounts are as follows:

-- $25,900 for taxpayers who are married filing jointly or who are qualified widow(er)
+- $25,900 for taxpayers who are married filing jointly or who are a qualified widow(er)

 - $12,950 for taxpayers who are single or married and file separately